cisagov/log4j-md-yml/README.md

 This repository contains Python code to:

-1. (Work in Progress) Translate the Markdown table of vulnerable software from [NCSC-NL/log4shell](https://github.com/NCSC-NL/log4shell) into a common YAML format: [`convert-nscs-nl`](src/mdyml/convert_ncsc_nl.py)
+1. (Work in Progress) Translate the Markdown tables of vulnerable software from [NCSC-NL/log4shell](https://github.com/NCSC-NL/log4shell) into a common YAML format: [`convert-nscs-nl`](src/mdyml/convert_ncsc_nl.py)
 1. Merge the YAML from the previous step with the YAML from